 Now before I get into the next segment I’m suggesting an article on whether a car battery can recharge itself.

 Why do I need to let my car sit running to charge its battery?

 Whenever you turn on the headlights, turn signals, windshield wipers, or even the radio to listen to your favorite track, your car battery is used to power all these electronics.

 Your car also has a small electricity generator that produces around 14 volts to charge your car battery back, so it does not get fully depleted.
 The alternator only generates electricity when the car’s engine is running.

-After a successful jump-start, you need to charge your car battery back up full so that it has enough juice to start your car the next time.
-That is why you let your car running for the alternator to generate electricity and put it back in your battery.
+After a successful jump-start (assuming you have a fully charged working jumpstarter), you need to charge your car battery back up fully so that it has enough juice to start your car the next time.
+That is why you let your car run for the alternator to generate electricity and put it back in your battery.

 All the batteries are consumable products, and they all eventually die.
 The life of a car battery depends on where you bought it from and the manufacturer.

 All lead-acid batteries have a shelf life (usually 4 to 5 years), and after that time has passed, you can not bring the battery to life no matter how much you charge it.